JorisJosiek/jorisjosiek.github.io/index.md

 On this website, you will find information about my academic background and research experience in the "CV" and "Research" sections.
 In the "Writing" section, I will post some of the little things I find interesting in and around my field including coding tools and tutorials, cool math problems, and exciting science news.
 In the future, I also intend to use it as a platform for more elaborate articles and discussions related to astrophysics.

-If you are interested in my research and would like to know more, feel free to get in touch with me via email at [joris.josiek@etu.unige.ch](joris.josiek@etu.unige.ch).
+If you are interested in my research and would like to know more, feel free to get in touch with me via email at [joris.josiek@uni-heidelberg.de](joris.josiek@uni-heidelberg.de).
 Whether you are a fellow researcher or an enthusiast of astronomy, I am always happy to engage in discussions and share my passion for this captivating field!

 <br><br><br><br><br><br>